Fossil Creek & Fossil Springs Guide

 Dixon Lewis Trail

-Coconino NF · Downstream Waterfall
+Coconino NF · Downstream waterfall · from Camp Verde

-Tips for Visiting
+Tips for Your Visit

 - No cell service in the canyon.
 Download your permit and maps before you go.